Yasashari/Smart-Contract-Optimization/README.md

         Therefore, if the element is smaller than that, the EVM must use more operations in order to reduce the size of the element from 32 bytes to the desired size.

+    29. USING PRIVATE RATHER THAN PUBLIC FOR CONSTANTS, SAVES GAS